-November 17, 2015 Prescribed burn for the west side is scheduled for November / December 2015.
+Prescribed burn for the west side is scheduled for November / December 2015.
 The earliest anticipated burn date would be November 23rd, weather pending.
 Once the contractor narrows down a date the City will place notification signs on Randall Road near the project vicinity.

 The City of Batavia is now in the 5-year maintenance and monitoring period of this project.
 The project was completed in the fall of 2010 for the west side (City of Batavia owned and maintained) and 2011 for the east side (Forest Preserve District of Kane County owned and manintained).
 The monitoring is required by the U.S. Army Corps of Engineers to make sure the area is fully restored after the improvements.

 During the past decade, the City of Batavia has seen flooding in the Braeburn & Crestview Subdivisions along the McKee Road tributary.
 As a result in 2008 City staff along with Kane County Water Resource Department, Kane County Forest Preserve and the City of Geneva worked together with Christopher Burke West/Wills Burke Kelsey to collect data and study the area.

 The City of Batavia pays 100% of annual maintenance and reporting for USCOE on the west side and the Forest Preserve District of Kane County pays 100% for the east side annual maintenance.

 If you have any questions about the project please email Andrea Podraza or call